- Purchase the complete Expat Arrivals Spain Guide (PDF)

 For many expats, the very idea of buying a car in Spain might seem daunting.
 Car salespeople have a bad reputation and caution is required when purchasing a vehicle in Spain, just like everywhere else.
 The language barrier and bureaucratic timetables can create additional problems.

-Smaller car models are advisable since parking spaces are stingy in size and on-street parking is often very difficult to find.
+Smaller car models are advisable since parking spaces are small and on-street parking is often difficult to find.

 The process of buying a car in Spain can be trying, but with proper preparation for the purchase, there is no reason for it not to run smoothly.